-Visitors enter through a long hallway separating the school (madrassa) from the funerary complex.
+Visitors enter through a long hallway separating the school (madrasa) from the funerary complex.
 The open courtyard in the back, meanwhile, was the location of the hospital.
-Here, live musicians would played uplifting music to calm patients’ nerves.
+Here, live musicians would play uplifting music to calm patients’ nerves.

 The architectural highlight of the complex is the Mausoleum of Sultan al-Mansur Sayf al-Din Qalawun.
 The intricately decorated room features a mix of carved marble, stucco and painted wood.

 Madrasa And Dome of Sultan Al-Nassir Mohammed Ibn Qalawun

 Just next to the main Qalawun Complex is the madrasa and mosque of Al-Nassir Mohammed Ibn Qalawun, the ninth Mamluk sultan to rule Egypt, and the son of the aforementioned Sultan Qalawun.